Use burndown charts for project tracking.

 4. Use software to create the chart

-It’s easy to create a simple burndown chart in Microsoft Excel.
+Creating a simple burndown chart in Microsoft Excel is easy.
 Begin by naming and filling in three columns with the following information:

 1. Time—number of days in the sprint or actual calendar dates